Curious about spam emails and how to stop them?

 8. Anti-spam Solutions

-Ironic as it sounds, people actually send you spam emails offering anti-spam solutions.
+Ironic as it sounds, people actually send you junk emails offering anti-spam solutions.

-The email tries to convince you why you must implement anti-spam solutions within your inbox, and why their spam blocking service is the best solution.
+The email tries to convince you why you must implement their “solution,” and why their service is “the best.”

-As interesting as their approach might be, don’t give in to such gimmicks as you never know what will happen when you access their offers.
+As interesting as their approach might be, don’t give in to such gimmicks as you never know what will happen when you hand over your information to access their offers.

 Spam emails are unwanted messages that are sent without your explicit permission.

-Spam invades your inboxes, exploits cybersecurity vulnerabilities, and are difficult to eliminate completely.
+They invade your inboxes, exploit cybersecurity vulnerabilities, and are difficult to eliminate completely.

-Luckily, it’s not impossible to limit the spam you receive.
+Luckily, it’s not impossible to limit the junk mail you receive.

-To prevent junk mail, keep your email address private and use an alternate email ID while browsing the web.
-You can also defend against junk mail by not responding to any unwanted message, training your spam filter, and using anti-spam software for your computer.
+To prevent it, keep your email address private and use an alternate email ID while browsing the web.
+You can also defend against unsolicited mail by not responding to any unwanted message, training your anti-spam filter, and using protective software for your computer.

-Additionally, never click a link or download an email attachment from a mail you suspect to be a spam message, and always be wary of any unknown sender.
+Additionally, never click a link or download an email attachment from an email you suspect to be junk, and always be wary of any unknown sender.